Judge rules Maine prosecutors improperly acquired info in Marissa Kennedy case

 A few days later, the defense learned a similar subpoena was sent to Walmart, a former employer of both Sharon and Julio Carrillo.
 The state rescinded after defense attorneys challenged that subpoena, and claims it hasn’t received any records from the company.

-[Bangor school officials reported suspected abuse of girl who later died, superintendent says]
+[ Bangor school officials reported suspected abuse of girl who later died, superintendent says]

 Shaw argued that a Maine subpoena has “no authority to command the production of documents outside of the state of Maine.”
 She also claimed prosecutors didn’t follow proper procedure in requesting evidence that included confidential information.
 In addition, court records on file don’t show any April 6 court proceedings scheduled in relation to the Carrillo case.